Mishima incident: Fight with the staff officers

-The senior staff officers decided to accept Mishima's Demands, and at around 11:34 a.m., Lieutenant Colonel Yoshimatsu told Mishima, "We have decided to assemble the JSDF personnel."
+The senior staff officers decided to accept Mishima's Demands, and at around 11:34 am, Lieutenant Colonel Yoshimatsu told Mishima, "We have decided to assemble the JSDF personnel."
 Mishima asked him, "Who are you?
 What authority do you have?"
-When Colonel Yoshimatsu introduced himself as "the Vice Chief of Defense and the highest authority on the scene," Mishima looked a little relieved, looked at his watch, and said, "Assemble all the JSDF personnel by 12:00 p.m."
+When Colonel Yoshimatsu introduced himself as "the Vice Chief of Defense and the highest authority on the scene," Mishima looked a little relieved, looked at his watch, and said, "Assemble all the JSDF personnel by 12:00 pm."

 While waiting for the JSDF personnel to assemble, Mishima ordered Morita to read the Demands to General Mashita as well.
-General Mashita, whose hands were numb, asked the rope to be loosened a little, then tried to persuade Mishima by saying, "Why are you doing this?
+General Mashita, whose hands had gone numb, had them loosen the thin rope slightly, then tried to persuade Mishima by saying, "Why are you doing this?
 Do you hate the JSDF or me?
 Depending on the content, I may give the speech on your behalf."
-Mishima told General Mashita the same content as in Geki, and said, "I don't hate either the JSDF or you.
+Mishima replied with points similar to his Geki, which was stating that if things continued as they were, Japan would become a mercenary of the United States forever, and said, "I don't hate either the JSDF or you.
 As long as they don't interfere, I won't kill you."
-He then said, "I have come today to give the JSDF the greatest stimulation and rousing themself."
+He then said, "I have come today to give the JSDF the greatest stimulus and spur them into action."

-At this time, it is not known whether Mishima smoked the cigarettes in the Commandant General's office, but he said, "There will be enough time to smoke at the scene," and handed the members two days before the incident, to the Onshi no Tabako, the gift of cigarettes which was given out at the Imperial garden party (園遊会, Enyukai) (Mishima had been invited to the Imperial garden party in the autumn of 1966), to be placed in his briefcase along with his other luggage.
-(Note: Incidentally, in June 1970, when Colonel Yamamoto visited Mishima's residence last, Mishima gifted a few of Onshi no Tabako given out by the Emperor, to Colonel Yamamoto, as if it were his keepsake.)
+Whether Mishima actually smoked an Imperial gift cigarette Onshi no Tabako in the Commandant General's office remains unknown.
+(Note: In Henry Scott-Stokes's biography of Mishima, it is stated definitively that Mishima was smoking a cigarette at this moment.
+Also, in the film Mishima: A Life in Four Chapters (1985), which appears to be based on Scott-Stokes's book, there is a scene depicting Mishima smoking a cigarette in the Commandant General's office before delivering his speech.
+However, Japanese literature that cross-examines the events based on testimony from those involved remains inconclusive on this point.)
+However, two days prior, remarking, "We should at least have enough time to smoke a cigarette at the scene," he had handed the members the Onshi no Tabako he received at the autumn 1966 Imperial garden party (園遊会, Enyukai), instructing them to pack them into the attaché case along with the other items.
+(Note: Incidentally, in June 1970, when Colonel Kiyokatsu Yamamoto (山本舜勝) visited Mishima's residence last, Mishima gifted a few of Onshi no Tabako given out by the Emperor, to Colonel Yamamoto, as if it were his keepsake.)

-At 11:40 a.m., an announcement was made over the microphones within the Camp Ichigaya, repeatedly saying, "Those who are not interfere with your operations should assemble in front of the main building entrance."
-At 11:46 a.m., the Tokyo Metropolitan Police Department gave the order to arrest Mishima and all the others.
+At 11:40 am, an announcement was made over the loudspeaker within Camp Ichigaya, repeatedly saying, "Personnel whose duties are not disrupted are requested to assemble in front of the main building entrance."
+At 11:46 am, the Tokyo Metropolitan Police Department gave the order to arrest Mishima and all the others.
 Police cars and white jeeps of the military police force entered Camp Ichigaya one after another at high speed.
 By this time, the first reports of the incident had already been broadcast on television and radio.